AlexandreHugoMathieu/alexandremathieu.github.io/_posts/2024-09-16-bypassdiode.md

 <ins>Causes </ins>

-Partial shading has the potential to lead to hot-spots which can result in burn marks, bypass diode failures, glass breakage, arcing or fire [3].
+Partial shading has the potential to lead to hot-spots which can result in burn marks, bypass diode failures [3].
 Other mismatches due to encapsulant discoloration, backsheet/frontsheet delamination, corrosion… might lead to the activation of bypass diode [3] which might then age prematurely.
+Also, the corrosion in junction box might weaken the bypass diode.

 <ins>Concomittant </ins>